-lonizing radiation producing devices are those which emit ionizing radiation.
+Ionizing radiation producing devices are those which emit ionizing radiation.
 Devices which produce X-rays as an operational by-product such as electron microscopes are included.

-3.2 Monitoring and Control
+B. Monitoring and Control

-- A. Restricted areas with radiation producing machines will be posted with the North Carolina "Notice to Employees" current revision. - B. All machines or devices shall be labeled in a manner which cautions individuals that radiation is produced when the machine is operated. - C. Radiation producing machine surveys must be completed each month that the machine is actively utilized and documented on RAS Form 13. - D. RAS Form 10 utilization logs must be maintained and available for inspection by EHS and the NC RPS. - E. Equipment operating above 150 kVp shall have a control station within a protective booth or outside the treatment room.
+Restricted areas with radiation producing machines will be posted with the North Carolina "Notice to Employees" - current revision.

+All machines or devices shall be labeled in a manner which cautions individuals that radiation is produced when the machine is operated.

+Radiation producing machine surveys must be completed each month that the machine is actively utilized and documented on RAS Form 13.

+RAS Form 10 utilization logs must be maintained and available for inspection by EHS and the NC RPS.

+Equipment operating above 150 kVp shall have a control station within a protective booth or outside the treatment room.
 Labels and warning lights on X-ray generating devices should be legible and left in place.

-3.3 Personnel Safety
+C. Personnel Safety

-- A. Limits of Exposure - 1.
-No exposed person area shall be permitted to receive a radiation dose in one calendar year in excess of those listed in Section 2.5 A.1 of this Handbook. - In no case shall an individual under the age 18 years be permitted to receive an occupational radiation dose in excess of 10 percent of the annual limits established for adult radiation workers.
+i.
+Limits of Exposure

+No exposed person area shall be permitted to receive a radiation dose in one calendar year in excess of those listed in Section V.G. of this Handbook.

+In no case shall an individual under the age 18 years be permitted to receive an occupational radiation dose in excess of 10 percent of the annual limits established for adult radiation workers.

-- 3. The occupational exposure of a declared pregnant woman shall not exceed 0.5 rem during the pregnancy.
-See Section 2.9 for the fetal protection policy. - B. Dosimeter Badges
+The occupational exposure of a declared pregnant woman shall not exceed 0.5 rem during the pregnancy.
+See Section V.G.iii for the fetal protection policy.

+ii.
+Dosimeter Badges